openMF/community-app/README.md

 ## Objective

-The objective of this prototype/spike is to demonstrate a clean way of developing a single page app which exhibits the following qualities:
+Along with code to demostrate how the scenarios in scope of work can be implemented, the objective of this prototype/spike is to demonstrate a clean way of developing a single page app which exhibits the following qualities:

 1. Structured Approach
 2. Automation of dev code into production artifacts
 3. Localisation and Internationalisation
 4. Customisable and Extensible

+Together with code to demostrate how the scenarios in scope of work are implemented